sculptures • permaculture • primitive technology • kayaking • links • index • about

 • If the sleeping bag is unstuffed & out of the shelter, loop the hood drawstring around something to prevent a wind gust from blowing it in the river

-• Always place the sleeping bag inside its stuff bag then in to the main drybags.
+• Always place the sleeping bag inside its stuff bag, or another drybag, then in to the main drybags.
 This gives two-way protection.
 Carrying the sleeping bag outside the main drybags is asking for trouble...even in a separate waterproof bag.
 Still worried?
 Place the bag inside a garbage bag, then in to it's stuff sack & finally, in to the main drybag.
 Three-way protection!

 Differences in down insulations